-The proportion of business people globally that work remotely for 2.5 days a week or more has now reached over 50%.
+The proportion of business people globally who work remotely for 2.5 days or more or more has now reached over 50%.
 This signals an important shift.
 The global workforce is no longer predominantly office-based.

 This, coupled with the increasing penetration of cloud based technologies, presents an exciting and affordable opportunity for entrepreneurs and small business owners to expand their team, as and when needed.

 In the mid 2000’s there was a surge in the creation of online task marketplaces as businesses looked to take advantage of the increasing popularity of outsourcing.